dnanexus/dx-toolkit/src/python/doc/dxpy_dxfile.rst

 File Bindings
 +++++++++++++

+Files can be used to store an opaque sequence of bytes in the DNAnexus Platform.

 You can obtain a handle to a new or existing File object with :func:`~dxpy.bindings.dxfile_functions.new_dxfile` or :func:`~dxpy.bindings.dxfile_functions.open_dxfile`, respectively.
 Both return